CSIRT-MU/Cryton/docs/interfaces/cli.md

 **Options:**
 - help (`--help`) - Show this message and exit.

-### kill
+### stop
-Kill Step's execution with EXECUTION\_ID saved in Cryton.
+Stop Step's execution with EXECUTION\_ID saved in Cryton.

-EXECUTION\_ID is ID of the Step's execution you want to kill.
+EXECUTION\_ID is ID of the Step's execution you want to stop.

 **Arguments:**
 - EXECUTION\_ID